-- (C) Provide us with the records and documents we request and permit us to make copies. - (3) You must notify us and obtain our consent before you abandon, dispose of, or destroy, any insured agricultural commodity.
+- (C) Provide us with the verifiable records and documents we request and permit us to make copies. - (3) You must notify us and obtain our consent before you abandon, dispose of, or destroy, any insured agricultural commodity.
 If we do not inspect the damage within 7 days after notification, you may abandon, dispose of, or destroy the insured agricultural commodity without our consent.
-If we determine that expenses associated with the sale of an agricultural commodity would be greater than the allowable income from the sale, we will not include the potential revenue when determining revenue to count under section 11(c). - (4) In addition to complying with all other notice requirements, you must submit a claim for indemnity declaring the amount of your loss not later than 60 days after you file your income tax forms for the insurance year.
-This claim must include all the information we require to settle the claim.
-We will not pay you any indemnity if you do not file your income taxes by the first day of the seventh month after the end of the insurance year. - (5) Upon our request, you must: - (i) Provide a complete marketing record of each agricultural commodity; and - (ii) Submit to examination under oath (failure to answer all questions fully and completely, and provide all information we determine necessary for the adjustment of the claim, will result in our determination that no indemnity is due.) - (6) You must establish the total revenue received for all agricultural commodities, and that the loss of production or revenue was caused by perils covered under this policy. - (b) Our Duties - - (1) If you have complied with all the policy provisions, we will pay your loss within 30 days after: - (i) We reach agreement with you; - (ii) Completion of arbitration or appeal proceedings; or - (iii) The entry of a final judgment by a court of competent jurisdiction. - (2) In no event can a claim be settled until farm tax forms for the insurance year are filed with the IRS (see section 11(d)). - (3) We recognize and apply the claim adjustment and other procedures established or approved by FCIC.
+If we determine that expenses associated with the sale of an agricultural commodity would be greater than the allowable income from the sale, we will not include the potential revenue when determining revenue to count under section 11(c). - (4) In addition to complying with all other notice requirements, you must submit a claim for indemnity declaring the amount of your loss not later than 60 days after the original date specified by the IRS that your income tax forms for the insurance year must be provided to the IRS. - (i) This claim must include all the information we require to settle the claim. - (ii) We will not pay any indemnity if you do not file your income taxes by the first day of the seventh month after the end of the insurance year unless you have requested a Federal tax filing extension. - (iii) If you have requested a Federal tax filing extension we will not pay any indemnity if you do not file your taxes by the final extended tax due date. - (iv) To be considered timely filed, you must also provide to us a copy of your request for an extension or a copy of your tax return showing the date signed, or a proof of mailing showing the date the return was filed, or, if required by us, you must request that the IRS send us verification of the date the return was filed. - (5) Upon our request, you must: - Provide verifiable records that comprise a complete marketing record of each agricultural commodity; and - (ii) Submit to examination under oath (failure to answer all questions fully and completely, and provide all information we determine necessary for the adjustment of the claim, will result in our determination that no indemnity is due.) - (6) You must establish, using verifiable records, the total revenue received for all agricultural commodities, and that the loss of production or revenue was caused by perils covered under this policy.
+Failure to provide these records will result in denial of the claim. - (b) Our Duties - - (1) If you have complied with all the policy provisions, we will pay your loss within 30 days after:

+- (i) We reach agreement with you; - (ii) Completion of arbitration or appeal proceedings; or - (iii) The entry of a final judgment by a court of competent jurisdiction. - (2) In no event can a claim be settled until farm tax forms for the insurance year are filed with the IRS (see section 11(d)). - (3) We recognize and apply the claim adjustment and other procedures established or approved by FCIC.